Insomnia :Unlocking the Secrets to Better Sleep in 2024

 • Sleep onset Insomnia: This condition, which can occur both chronically and temporarily, is characterized by difficulty falling asleep when one initially settles down for the night.

 • Sleep maintenance Insomnia: Having trouble sleeping through the night.
 People with either chronic or temporary sleep disorders may experience a condition known as sleep maintenance insomnia.
-Adults in their middle years and older who suffer from insomnia are more likely to have trouble staying asleep than falling asleep.
+Adults in their middle years and older who suffer are more likely to have trouble staying asleep than falling asleep.

-• depressed old man and stressed lying in bed from insomnia
+• depressed old man and stressed lying in bed

-Behavioral Insomnia of Childhood: In the past, this term described a child’s inability to go to sleep in the absence of certain objects or rituals.
+Behavioural Insomnia of Childhood: In the past, this term described a child’s inability to go to sleep in the absence of certain objects or rituals.
 This type of insomnia, for instance, can be experienced by a young child who needs his or her beloved stuffed animal to fall asleep.

 • Deadly Insomnia: Despite the name containing the word “insomnia,” fatal insomnia is not a form of sleep disorder.
 Instead, fatal insomnia, also known as fatal familial insomnia (FFI), is an extremely rare genetic condition that damages the brain gradually.
 A family-related fatal neurological condition that manifests a wide range of symptoms, including progressively worse sleep problems.